ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 It's common sense, and it's proven by studies.
 Reduce stress levels and yeast infections occur less often.

 A well regarded [journal of women's health](https://www.tandfonline.com/doi/abs/10.1080/01674820601168176) published a concrete finding.
-Have a look at the conclusion of the study (note that RVVC stands for Recurrent vulvovaginal candidiasis):
+Have a look at the conclusion of the study (note that RVVC stands for recurrent vulvovaginal candidiasis):

 ![stress-causes-vaginal-yeast-infections](/Volumes/GoogleDrive/My Drive/1_Site Development/0_Articles/yeast-infection-home-remedies/images/stress-causes-vaginal-yeast-infections.png)